ejmichaud/Math_of_Intelligence/README.md

 - numpy
 - matplotlib

-Works with python 2 and 3
+Works with Python 2 and 3

 # Overview
 This code helps to answer an essential question: